Rodrigo663/country-economic-outlook/README.md

 # Country Economy Outlook

-This tool allows you to vizually compare two countries in three aspects: Human Development Index, GDP Nominal, or GDP per capita.
+This tool allows you to visually compare two countries in three different aspects: Human Development Index, GDP Nominal, and GDP per capita.
 The data is extracted from the following source:

 [Country Economy](https://countryeconomy.com/).